The popularity of the anecdote is revealing.

 The greatest risk to a concussion victim is further concussion; it can lead to serious brain trauma, and have serious consequences in later life.
 “It's lucky that Lloris didn't get another one, or Lukaku,” says Twellman.
 “And I'm not talking about playing.
 I am talking about lives here.
 Science has shown us that it's not the first one.
 It's what they call ‘second impact syndrome.’

 “If the immediate decision is to take them away from the game, then you give them a better chance of recovery.”
+The survivor

 In contrast to the days of Wood and Lofthouse, head injuries are treated seriously in football.
 Any head injury leads to a referee calling a break in play, but a show-must go-on attitude still pervades.
 Blood injuries mean a player must leave the field while being patched up, but that does not always happen when players lose consciousness.